Bella Hadid Embarrassing Nipple Show Amidst Selena Gomez & The Weeknd Controversy

 Kendall Jenner Helps Her Friend Out

-Kendall Jenner was also seen enjoying the Paris nightlife with her friend Bella, and decided, unexpectedly, to take some of the attention of Hadid by giving paparazzi and partyers a little show of her nipple as well.
+Kendall Jenner was also seen enjoying the Paris nightlife with her friend Bella, and decided unexpectedly, to take some of the attention of Hadid by giving paparazzi and partyers a little show of her nipple as well.
 She too stepped onto the streets of Paris wearing a sheer black top, opting not to wear a bra for either support or as a method of concealing her well-rounded breasts.
-The 21-year-old did not seem too bothered by her nip slip malfunction, her furry sleeved denim jacket no quite up to the task.
+The 21-year-old did not seem too bothered by her nip slip malfunction, her furry-sleeved denim jacket not quite up to the task.

-The two hotties were joined in Paris by their friend Joan Smalls and enjoyed what Paris had to offer at Kinu and Le Magnifique nightclub.
-Kendall has recently been in the spotlight with rumors flaring about the young star having reconstructive surgery on her face, after she deleted her Instagram account back in November last year.
-Speculation rose after a video was released by Kendall and her sister Kylie when they did a livestream for their book, haters bashing the model for her supposed facial surgery.
+The two hotties were joined in Paris by their friend Joan Smalls and enjoyed what Paris had to offer at Kinu and Le Magnifique nightclubs.
+Kendall has recently been in the spotlight with rumors flaring about the young star having reconstructive surgery on her face after she deleted her Instagram account back in November last year.
+Speculation arose after a video was released by Kendall and her sister Kylie when they did a livestream for their book, haters bashing the model for her supposed facial surgery.

 “It’s all so exhausting.
 As a model, why would I have my face reconstructed?
 It doesn’t even make sense.”